Srijan67/foreground-windows/README.md

     import foreground from 'foreground-windows';
     foreground.startListening(); // normal process listening

-    foreground.startDetailListening();//to listen to changes in windows title foreground.on('change', (data) => {
+    // foreground.startDetailListening(); //  to listen to changes in windows title foreground.on('change', (data) => {
         console.log(data)
     })